Accountable Items Check ( including Surgical Swabs, Instruments, Needles and Blades ) - Standard Operating Procedure

 - The SOP accountable items Masterclass (Appendix 1) must be included in the local induction programme for all new perioperative staff, maternity staff and in areas outside of operating theatres where interventional/surgical procedures take place.
 All New starters will be advised where to find a copy of the SOP for Accountable Items on the T&A webpage

-- A copy of the SOP is to be issued to all new medical personnel who may undertake invasive procedures as defined by the National Safety Standards for Invasive Procedures (NatSSIPs) who must also undertake the medics E-Learning competency as part of their induction.
+- A copy of the SOP is to be issued to all new medical personnel (Surgeons / Interventionists and Anaesthetists) who must also undertake the E-Learning competency as part of their induction.

 - All practitioners must accept responsibility for updating their knowledge and skills to undertake and maintain competency assessment every three years (Appendix 2).
 Further Masterclass training and assessment will be undertaken following incidents / near misses / never events as indicated by the investigation team.

-- Student ODPs and nursing students are supernumerary therefore two other competent members of staff must be involved in the checks (one of whom must be Registered).
+- Student ODPs, TNAs and nursing students are supernumerary therefore two other competent members of staff must be involved in the checks (one of whom must be qualified).